 The following are some of the sources for this figure

 Interestingly, China’s own state-run T.V. aired a news program before July 1999, in which the anchor tells the audience “over 100 million people are practicing Falun Gong.” — a number corroborated by China’s National Sports Commission official interviewed by U.S. News & World Report.

 Shortly after the launch of the persecution, however, the Chinese regime changed their estimate dramatically to 2 million as part of its propaganda campaign and a means of downplaying the scale of violations.

-20–40 Million Engaged in Civil Disobedience
+20–40 Million Active in China Today

 In May 2009, Falun Gong’s main Chinese-language website, Minghui.org, reported that approximately 200,000 underground “materials sites” exist across China.
 Materials sites are places where Falun Gong practitioners print leaflets, produce DVDs, etc. the content of which unveils the persecution and debunks anti-Falun Gong propaganda.
-These sites are operated at a grassroots level across China and usually located in the back-room of a private residence.
+These sites are operated at a grassroots level across China and usually located in a private residence.
 Each site provides materials to 100-200 Falun Gong practitioners, who then distribute the materials in their locales.
 These numbers indicate 20-40 million Falun Gong practitioners are actively working to expose the wide-spread suppression they face in China.
 How many more people are practicing Falun Gong in China and yet do not take part in this form of peaceful resistance is not known.

-450,000-1 Million Detained
+Several Million Detained since 1999

 Hundreds of Thousands Tortured